 The final stand at Gandamak occurred on the 13th of January 1842.
 Twenty officers and forty five British soldiers, most from the 44th Foot pulled off the road onto a hillock when they found the pass to Jalalabad blocked by Afghan fighters.
 They must have pulled up on the high ground to take away the mobility advantage of the horse mounted Afghan fighters.
 The Afghans closed in and tried to talk the men into surrendering their arms.
 A sergeant was famously said to reply “not bloody likely” and the fight was on.
 Six officers cut their way through the attackers and tried to make it to British lines in Jalalabad.
 Only one, Dr Brydon, made it to safety.

 Our first stop was to what the Maliks described as “The British Prison” which was up on the side of a pass about a mile from the battlefield.
 We climbed up the steep slope at a vigorous pace set by the senior Malik.
 About halfway up we came to what looked to be an old foundation and an entrance to a small cave.
 They said this was a British prison.
 I can’t imagine how that could be – there were no British forces here when the 44th Foot was cut down but they could have established a garrison years later I suppose.
-Why the Brits would shove their prisoners down inside a cave located so high up on the side of a mountain is a mystery to me and I doubt this was story behind what looked to be a mine entrance.
-It was a nice brisk walk up the a very steep hill and I kept up with the senior Malik which was probably the point to this detour.
+Why the Brits would shove their prisoners down inside a cave located so high up on the side of a mountain is a mystery and I doubted this story behind what looked to be a mine entrance.
+It was a nice brisk walk up the a very steep hill and I kept up with the senior Malik which was probably the point of this detour.

 After checking that out we headed to the battlefield proper.
 We stopped at the end of a finger which looked exactly like any other finger jutting down from the mountain range above us.
 It contained building foundations which had been excavated a few years back.
 Apparently some villagers started digging through the site looking for anything they could sell in Peshawar shortly after the Taliban fell.
 The same thing happened at the Minaret of Jamm until the central government got troops out there to protect the site.
 The elders claimed to have unearthed a Buddha statue there which they figured the British must have pilfered in Kabul.
 By my estimation there are 378,431 “ancient one-of-a-kind Buddha statues” for sale in Afghanistan to the westerner dumb enough to buy one.
 The penalties for stealing ancient artifacts are severe; messing around with that stuff is not something reasonable people do in unstable third world lands.
-Nor is buying fake “one of a kind” Buddha statues.

 I do not know where these foundations came from.
 Back in 1842 the closest British troops were 35 miles away in Jalalabad and there are no reports of the 44th Foot pulling into an existing structure.
 We were in the right area – just off the ancient back road which runs to Kabul via the Latabad Pass.
 My guides were certain this finger was where the battle occurred and as their direct ancestors participated in it I assumed we were on the correct piece of dirt.
 I would bet that the foundations are from a small British outpost built here possibly to host the Treaty of Gandamak signing in 1879 or for the purpose of recovering the remains of their dead for proper internment.